Alice-san Chi no Iroribata

 Alice-san Chi no Iroribata (アリスさんちの囲炉裏端, Arisu-san Chino irori-tan) is a Japanese manga series written and illustrated by Bunta Kinami.
 It was serialized in Shueisha's seinen manga magazine Ultra Jump from October 2020 to March 2023, with its chapters collected in four tankōbon volumes.
 A ten-episode live-action television drama adaptation aired from January to March 2025.

+Plot

+Alice returns to her rural hometown after spending ten years living in Tokyo.
+She begins living alone in her childhood home, a traditional Japanese house centered around an irori, a sunken hearth used for cooking and warmth.
+Adjusting to the slower pace of countryside life, Alice resumes her daily routines of cooking, maintaining the house, and reconnecting with the local community.
+Soon after returning, she reunites with her childhood friend Harumi, who visits her home and begins spending time with her again.
+As they share meals and conversations around the hearth, the two gradually rebuild their relationship after years apart.